sstadick/pixi-build-backends/docs/backends/pixi-build-mojo.md

 The generated packages can be installed into local envs for devlopment, or packaged for distribution.

-### Auto-discovery
+### Auto-derive of pkg and bin

-The Mojo backend includes auto-discovery of your project structure:
+The Mojo backend includes auto-discovery of your project structure and will derive the following:

 - **Binaries**: Automatically searches for `main.mojo` or `main.🔥` in:
   - `<project_root>/main.mojo`